MikeTaylor/mod-app-manager/README.md

 ## Environment

+### `OKAPI_URL`

+`mod-app-manager` stores this dynamic configuration of which GitHub sources to use in `mod-configuration`.
+Calls made to Okapi for this purpose are sent to Okapi that made the request, if any (using the `X-Okapi-URL` header of the incoming request), or the default URL specified in the static configuration otherwise (i.e. when used in standalone mode, not mediated by Okapi).
+However, if the `OKAPI_URL` environment variable is set, then this is used instead, overriding both other sources of this information.

+(Why is this useful?
+Consider a development setup when you are side-loading `mod-app-manager` by running it in a host system, with an SSH tunnel through to a FOLIO server running in a guest machine.
+When requests come from that server's Okapi, the service URL as known to that Okapi is one that's private to the guest OS, such as `http://10.0.2.15:9130`, so `mod-app-manager` in the host machine can't reach it.
+The `OKAPI_URL` provides a way to specify an address that works from the host machine, such as `http://localhost:9130` which is typically tunnelled into the guest VM.)

+### `LOGGING_CATEGORIES`/`LOGCAT`

 `mod-app-manager` uses [categorical-logger](https://github.com/openlibraryenvironment/categorical-logger) for logging.
 It logs messages in the categories specified by a comma-separated list in the environment variable `LOGGING_CATEGORIES`, or if that is not defined `LOGCAT`.

 The following logging categories are used: